nology-tech/react-code-along/notes/plan.md

 ## CA: How can we make a mock a response from a API?

 In src in the data folder create an albums.js file.
-This will be the mock data for the challenge component.
-The data is on this [gist](https://gist.github.com/Charlie-robin/71222ddfbbd70e2de9e25097e2d0d665) is mocking response from the audio db.
+This will be the mock albums data for the components in the discography section.
+It is mocking a response from the audio db.

+The data is on this [gist](https://gist.github.com/Charlie-robin/71222ddfbbd70e2de9e25097e2d0d665)

 In App.jsx import the array of objects and log it to the console.